Updated: May 11, 2021

-The Modern MBA often chats with guests about their MBA experience or post-MBA pivot, but what about that first step?
+The Modern MBA often chats with guests about their MBA experience or post-MBA career, but what about that first step?
 Actually getting admitted into an MBA program!

 We spoke with Sam Weeks, a Londoner based in Amsterdam who cut his teeth on trading floors in London and Amsterdam with a brief jaunt at De Beers, the diamond goliath, during an MBA internship.
 He graduated from Saïd Business School, University of Oxford with first-class honours, was elected as Social Chair, and named on the Dean’s List.
 Today his is an MBA Admissions consultant.
-He shared with us the inspiration behind his career change, how he used his MBA network to help him make the pivot, advice for MBAs looking to get into top business schools, how to choose a school, and financing tips.
+He shared with us the inspiration behind his career change, how he used his MBA network to help him make the pivot, advice on applying for top MBA programs, how to choose a school, and tips on funding your MBA.

 Q: You did your MBA Saïd Business School, University of Oxford.
 Would you tell us a little bit about your experience?